jakedcmp/droneserver/TESTING_QUICK.md

 ## Expected Results

-✅ **All 13 steps should complete successfully**
+✅ **All 14 steps should complete successfully**

 Common variations:
-- Orbit may not be supported (firmware limitation) - workaround provided
 - Download mission may not be supported (some autopilots) - keep local copy
+- Battery readings may be uncalibrated - set BATT_CAPACITY parameter
 - Battery percentage may be estimated (uncalibrated sensor) - voltage still reported

 ---